kkga/eleventy-netlify-boilerplate/drafts/using-custom-resources-in-godot.md

 [godot export docs]: https://godot.readthedocs.io/en/latest/getting_started/scripting/gdscript/gdscript_exports.html#introduction-to-exports

-### 1.3.
-Adding character stats

-Let's add variables for all character stats we're planning to use in our game.
+Now we can add variables for all character stats we're planning to use in our game.

 ```gdscript
 extends Resource